Student Voting Guide | Texas

 Effect on Driver’s License.
 Voting in Texas may be considered a declaration of residency, potentially making you subject to other laws that govern state residents.
 Ordinarily, if you are a new Texas resident, you may operate a vehicle in Texas for 90 days using the driver’s license from your previous state.
 After this 90 days period, you may only operate a vehicle in Texas if you have a Texas driver’s license.
 However, if you own a vehicle, you must register and obtain title for the vehicle within 30 days of becoming a Texas resident.

 First time voters who registered without providing a driver’s license or the last four digits of their social security number may be asked to provide two forms of ID, one of which must be a photo ID.
-If you cannot show the required ID, you will have to vote a provisional ballot.
-The ballot will be counted if it can be determined from your ballot and registration records that you are an eligible voter.
+If you cannot show the required photo ID, you may vote a provisional ballot.
+The ballot will be counted if you provide one of the following within 6 days following the election: an acceptable form of photo ID to the voter registrar; or an affidavit executed in the presence of the voter registrar.
+The affidavit must attest that you have a religious objection to being photographed or that you lack photo ID as the result of a natural disaster within 45 days of the election.

 The Texas absentee voting ballot is available online here.